Snowflake-Labs/snowpark-python-demos/Snowpark-PyTorch-Streamlit-OpenAI-Image-Rec/README.md

 ***NOTE: All necessary model files are included in this repo and I'd also like to take this moment and extend a huge thank you to the [authors](https://github.com/d-li14/mobilenetv3.pytorch#citation) for the research and making the pre-trained models available under [MIT License](https://github.com/d-li14/mobilenetv3.pytorch/blob/master/LICENSE).)***

+For questions and feedback, please reach out to [Dash](https://twitter.com/iamontheinet).

 ## Prerequisites

 * [Snowflake account](https://signup.snowflake.com/)